cilantrofe/lib-fits/README.md

     ```bash
     sudo cmake --build . --config Release --target install
     ```
-After following these steps, FITS-cpp-library should be successfully installed on your system, and you can use it.
+After following these steps, LIB_FITS should be successfully installed on your system, and you can use it.

 ### On Windows